MicrosoftDocs/azure-devops-yaml-schema/content/resources-pipelines-pipeline.md

 > [!NOTE]
 > System and user-defined variables get injected as environment variables for your platform.
 When variables convert into environment variables, variable names become uppercase, and periods turn into underscores.
 For example, the variable name `any.variable` becomes `ANY_VARIABLE`.
+>
+> For more information about using variables and variable syntax, see [Understand variable syntax](/azure/devops/pipelines/process/variables?#understand-variable-syntax), [Specify conditions](/azure/devops/pipelines/process/conditions), and [Expressions](/azure/devops/pipelines/process/expressions).

 :::moniker-end